anpawdev/ftltrade/wp-content/themes/ftltrade/README.md

-Grafiduo Starter
+FTL Trade Starter
 ================

-This is a starter tailwind theme from Grafiduo
+This is a starter tailwind theme from FTL Trade

 ## Quickstart